 People were supported to express their views and be actively involved in making decisions about their care and support when possible.
-People were provided with one to one or two to one support at times to enable them to receive quality time from any activities undertaken.
+People were provided with one to one support at times to enable them to receive quality time from any activities they partake in.
 People had specific routines and care was personalised and reflected people's wishes.
-For example, each person had clear routines in place to help reassurance them.
-This enabled staff to assist people and care for them how they wished to be cared for.
-Staff were also aware due to people's changing needs these routines needed to be reviewed regularly.
+For example, each person had routines in place to help reassurance them and enabled staff to assist people and care for them how they wished to be cared for.
 Staff knew people well and what was important to them such as their structured daily routines on all areas of their care.

 People were not all able to express their views verbally.
 However staff encouraged people to be as independent as possible.
-People had access to individual support and advocacy services, for example Independent Mental Capacity Assessors (IMCA) were used when needed.
+People had access to individual support and advocacy services.
 This helped ensure the views and needs of the person concerned were documented and taken into account when care was planned.

 People had their privacy and dignity maintained while staff supported people with their personal care needs.
-We observed staff knocking on people's front doors to gain entry to individual houses and people were always involved and asked if they were happy we visited and met them.
+We observed staff knocking on people's bedroom doors to gain entry and people were always involved and asked if they were happy we visited and met them.

 Respecting people's dignity, choice and privacy was part of the home's philosophy of care.
-People dressed to their liking and the staff told us they always made sure people were smartly dressed if they were going out.
+People dressed to their liking and staff tried to ensure people were appropriately dressed for the weather.
 Staff spoke to people respectfully and in ways they would like to be spoken to.
 We observed people closing bedroom doors to carry out care tasks.
-One person was able to say that staff knocked on their house door when they wanted to enter.
+People said; "Staff knock on my bedroom door" and "They always knock and call out who is there."

 Staff showed concern for people's well-being in a meaningful way and spoke about them in a caring way.
 Records showed people had medical appointments and recorded where the actions and outcome of these appointments.
-For example eye tests.
+For example one person saw a dietician and another saw a speech and language therapist.
 The registered manager told us people were treated as individuals.
-Throughout the inspection we briefly observed kind, patient interactions with people.
+Throughout the inspection we observed kind, patient interactions with people.
 The way the service was organised was done in a way which put people first.
-For example staff worked long days to enable people to go out and be with the same staff all day.
+For example some staff arranged their working hours to enable people to go out and be with the same staff member.
 This consistency helped people with their routine.

-People's wishes for their end of life care had been discussed with them or family members.
+People's wishes for their end of life care had been discussed with them or family members and these had been documented.
 This helped ensure those wishes would be respected and acted upon when needed.